FireSquid6/Function-Factory/docs/game_entities.md

 - Number blocks start out in dispensers as specified amounts and can change over time
 ### Rails
 - VARYING COLOR
+- The designer can decide how many of a certain rail color can be place by the player
 - lines draw to connect cells
 - Rails are the fundamental building block of each level
 - Number blocks will travel along them after they are dispensed